 No prior mountaineering experience is required, but excellent fitness, good skiing ability, and some ski touring experience will enhance the quality of your weekend substantially.

 No, you are responsible for your own food.
 We are glad to provide food suggestions though.
 The Baker Bullet is strenuous!
 There is no way around it.
-This the the day where electrolyte drinks, power gels, and shot blocks might make a difference in the end.
+This is the day where electrolyte drinks, power gels, and shot blocks might make a difference in the end.
 Make sure you are well hydrated out of the gate!

 Try to fit your gear into a 30 liter pack.